 Are you waiting for a verification code to your OpenPhone number from a service you're signing up with?

 In many cases, services that use 2-factor authentication don't allow virtual phone numbers to be used during the registration/verification step.

-Services like Facebook, Uber, Airbnb, WhatsApp, and banks, for example, don't allow virtual phone numbers to be used for this purpose.
+Services like Facebook, Uber, Airbnb, PayPal, WhatsApp, and banks, for example, don't allow virtual phone numbers to be used for this purpose.

 This is because virtual numbers are much easier to get and work on multiple devices, therefore, making them less desirable for authentication purposes.

 What does this mean?